 - Images can be sent to another dentist or specialist

-- Current images can be compared to previous ones and everything that is the same is taken out of the image—this helps our dentist easily see the tiniest changes in your smile
+- Current images can be compared to previous ones, and everything that is the same is taken out of the image — this helps our dentist and team easily see the tiniest changes in your smile

 Why Digital X-Rays Are Important

-Our dentist wants to provide each patient with the best care possible.
-Visual examinations don’t tell him what he needs to know.
+Our dentist and team want to provide each patient with the best care possible.
+Visual examinations do not tell us all we need to know.
 This is where digital X-rays come in.
 Digital X-rays allow us to diagnose and treat dental issues early on, before they become more serious and difficult to treat.
-If our dentist examines your mouth and takes X-rays and finds no cavities or other issues, you can be confident that he has seen the whole picture.
+If our dentist and team examine your mouth and take X-rays and find no cavities or other issues, you can be confident that we have seen the whole picture.

 Valuable Diagnostic Tool

-Radiographs are often used to check the oral cavity for cavities and evaluate the extent of decay.
-Because some X-rays show the tooth roots, cysts, abscesses, and other masses can be diagnosed and treated.
+Radiographs are often used to check the mouth for cavities and evaluate the extent of decay.
+Because some X-rays show the tooth roots, cysts, abscesses and other masses can be diagnosed and treated.
 Impacted teeth or missing teeth can also be identified in this way.
 Jawbone loss because of gum disease can also be detected with dental X-rays.

 Types of X-Rays